FayK12/MarketPlaceApplication/README.md

 * Revisit the GET API http://localhost:3000/api/list and you'll notice the inventory count has decreased by 1
 * You're unable to purchase an out of stock item or enough purchases reduce its inventory to 0
-* All Marketplace products are persisted in a JSON file.
+> All Marketplace products are persisted in a JSON file.
 This 'mock db' was done for simplicity but ideally Mongo DB or SQL databases would be used

+### Postman

+You'll find an export of postman collections used in testing the GET and PUT APIs.
+In order to use the same collection, please import the collection found in the folder 'postman'